Bernie’s Zen Teachers

 Jim Daikan Bastien (Mar.
 2011)

 Grant Couch worked for over 40 years in the financial services industry, with a focus on commercial and investment banking.
-In 1990 Grant began to explore various spiritual paths and eventually studied with many Tibetan, Zen and Vipassana teachers.
+In 1990 Grant began to explore various spiritual paths and eventually studied with many Tibetan, Zen, and Vipassana teachers.
 After attending the 2010 Bearing Witness Retreat in Auschwitz he began working closely with Bernie.
+Grant graduated with a B.S. in Mechanical Engineering and an MBA from Lehigh University.
 Now retired, Grant is focused on finding a bi-partisan solution to the challenging nexus of energy and global warming while never taking his eyes off the need for America to face its racial history and trauma.

 A husband and father of three, Engu has been a baker and bakery manager for over thirty years.
 He began practicing Zen with the NYC sangha of the late Kyudo Nakagawa Roshi in 1992 and began study with Muryo Roshi in 1994.
 He was ordained in 2001 and received Dharma transmission in 2005.